Chinese zodiac: Signs

 The zodiac traditionally begins with the sign of the Rat.
 The following are the twelve zodiac signs in order, each with its associated characteristics (Heavenly Stems, Earthly Branch, yin/yang force, Trine, and nature element).
+The belief that everyone and every animal has a role to play in society conforms to Confucian beliefs in a hierarchical society.
+Just as Confucian beliefs persist in Asia today alongside more modern social views, so does zodiac use.

-In Chinese astrology the animal signs assigned by year represent how others perceive one or how one presents oneself.
-It is a common misconception that the animals assigned by year are the only signs, and many Western descriptions of Chinese astrology draw solely on this system.
-In fact, there are also animal signs assigned by month (called "inner animals"), by day (called "true animals") and hours (called "secret animals").
+In Chinese astrology the animal signs assigned by year represent self-presentation or perception by others.
+It is a common misconception that the animals assigned by year are the only signs, and many Western descriptions of Chinese astrology only reference this system.
+There are also animal signs assigned by month (called "inner animals"), by day (called "true animals"), and hours (called "secret animals").
 The Earth is all twelve signs, with five seasons.

 Michel Ferlus (2013) notes that the Old Chinese names of the earthly branches are of Austroasiatic origin.
-Some of Ferlus' comparisons are given below, with Old Chinese reconstructions cited from Baxter & Sagart (2014).
+Some of Ferlus's comparisons are given below, with Old Chinese reconstructions cited from Baxter & Sagart (2014).